fbpx

-Food-label warnings such as ‘May contain traces of gluten’ and ‘Processed on the same line as gluten-containing cereals’ can be tricky to interpret.
-If you have coeliac disease or are highly sensitive to gluten, chances are you’ll be a little confused about this grey area of labelling.
-Here, I’ll give you the information you need to decide whether foods with this type of precautionary warning have a place in your pantry.
+Food-label warnings like ‘may contain gluten’ can be tricky to interpret.
+If you have coeliac disease or are sensitive to gluten, chances are you’ll be a little confused about this type of labelling.

 What doesn’t it mean?

-Precautionary warnings don’t mean gluten is present at a detectable level (>3ppm of gluten — visualise 3 crumbs of gluten among a million gluten-free crumbs).
-It’s against the law (Food Standards Australia and New Zealand) to put a ‘May contain’ warning on a food that contains detectable gluten.
-It’s also against the law to put a precautionary warning on a product that claims to be gluten free.
+Precautionary statements do not mean gluten is present at a detectable level (more than 3 parts per million).
+To visualise this, imagine 3 crumbs of gluten in a million gluten-free crumbs.
+Under Food Standards Australia New Zealand law, it is illegal to include a ‘may contain’ warning on a food that contains detectable gluten.
+It is also illegal to use a precautionary statement on a product that is labelled ‘gluten free’.

-Even if a food is labelled with a precautionary warning statement, manufacturers must have processes and procedures in place to ensure that any possible gluten cross-contamination is present at the lowest practicable level, doesn’t exceed 3ppm and is controlled.
+Even when a precautionary statement is used, manufacturers must have strict processes and procedures in place to minimise gluten cross-contact.
+Any unintended gluten must be kept at the lowest practicable level, remain below 3 ppm, and be effectively controlled.

 ‘May contain gluten’ statements aren’t regulated

-Precautionary warning statements are voluntary, so manufacturers can choose whether or not to put them on their products.
-This means it’s impossible to tell whether foods that are gluten free according to their ingredients but not labelled gluten free have a lower risk than those with a precautionary warning statement.
-You would expect, though, that the majority of foods without a ‘gluten free’ claim are made in a facility that also makes gluten-containing food.
-This means that in most cases, it’s possible that a tiny trace of gluten could have entered the food i.e. it ‘may contain’ gluten.
+Precautionary warning statements are voluntary, so manufacturers choose whether put them on their products.
+Therefore, it’s impossible to tell whether foods without a statement have a lower risk of gluten cross-contact than those with a statement.
+The majority of foods without a ‘gluten free’ claim are made in a facility that also handles gluten.
+In most cases, it’s possible that a tiny trace of gluten could have entered the food i.e. it ‘may contain’ gluten.

 We’re well protected